 Its current population is 513,954 residents*.
 This is expected to continue to grow by 13,000 to 16,000 people per year, so that by 2026 City of Gold Coast will be home to more than 730,000 residents**.

 For more information on the city's population and demographics, please visit the Gold Coast population profile.

 The Gold Coast is an events city hosting many national and international events, as well as preparing to host the 2018 Commonwealth Games - the largest event to be held in Australia this decade.
-For information on events, visit our 'What's on' Events Calendar and our Major events page.
+View our Events calendar and check out other major events across the city.